-While there was an overall increase in convictions for CY 2023 (although not to pre-pandemic levels), trends related to JRA sentencing options generally continued in a pre-COVID direction.
+While there was an overall increase in convictions for CY 2024 (although not to pre-pandemic levels), trends related to JRA sentencing options generally continued in a pre-COVID direction.
 The imposition of special probation primarily occurred at initial judgment (90%) rather than as a modification of probation.
-Overall, the most frequently used provision remains the habitual felon status offense, with 1,019 habitual felon prison entries occurring in CY 2023.
-For three years, the highest percentage of habitual felons were sentenced in Class E; however, in CY 2023 the percentage of habitual felons in Class C increased while the percentage in Class E decreased, resulting in them being evenly split between the two classes.
-The habitual breaking and entering status offense created by the JRA continues to see limited use, as does ASR (69 and 172 entries to prison in CY 2023 respectively); sentences imposed for habitual breaking entering decreased by 24% and ASR sentences decreased by 3% over the past year.
+The most frequently used provision remains the habitual felon status offense, with 1,041 habitual felon prison entries occurring in CY 2024.
+For three years, the largest proportion of habitual felons were sentenced in Class E; however, starting in CY 2023 the percentage of habitual felons in Class C increased while the percentage in Class E decreased, resulting in a nearly even (or even) split between the two classes for the past two calendar years.
+The habitual breaking and entering status offense created by the JRA continues to see limited use, as does ASR (69 and 148 entries to prison in CY 2024 respectively); sentences imposed for habitual breaking entering remained stable, while ASR sentences decreased by 14% over the past year.
 The resulting effects of these sentencing practices on the overall prison population for each of these groups also differs.
-Habitual felons comprise the largest category of inmates in prison (12% in CY 2023).
-Conversely, inmates serving sentences for habitual breaking and entering or ASR sentences represent a very small proportion of the prison population.
+Habitual felons continue to comprise the largest category of inmates in prison (12% in CY 2024).
+Conversely, inmates serving sentences for habitual breaking and entering or ASR sentences represent a very small portion of the prison population.